F. A., Vukovich, L., & Ashby, F. G. (in revision). Linking signal

 representations that support rule-based categorization are learned

-Soto, F. A. (in preparation).
+Soto, F. A. (submitted).
 Classification images reveal how

 categorization training changes the visual representation of face